Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/resource_packs_outside_sources.md

 Many users have made resource packs of rolling stock and engines.
-This list is (unfortuantly) incomplete, and comprised of those listed in the Discord "Resouce-Packs" channel.

-**For the most-frequently-updated list, visit this spreadsheet**: [Resource Pack Spreadsheet](https://docs.google.com/spreadsheets/d/1ZEEnS38f-yqivuQdI2UxbXebxnH4wPGVTPdsTTQNK1E/edit?usp=sharing)
+Unfortunately, this list is incomplete.
+For those packs not documented here, please visit the [discord channel](https://discord.com/channels/355731184157720578/416318597875367956).

 [America Cabooses - zip file](https://cdn.discordapp.com/attachments/416318597875367956/468970499763077146/American_Caboose_Pack_v1.0.zip)
 * Warning: This is a Discord link, so it may not work in the future.